|

 This method is used to perform a local split

 operation.
-In the current flow, it works as if return v
+In the current flow, it works as if return v were

 executed.
 In a newly created flow, the invoker is resumed from the point